 In the economic balance a tax rate of 12.5% was applied for the valuation of deferred taxes for Medlife.
-As indicated in section D.1.1.2 a deferred tax asset of kUSD 519 was created as at 31 December 2017.
+As indicated in section D.1.1.2 a deferred tax asset of kUSD 10 was created as at 31 December 2020 due to the fact that the specific intangible assets cannot be sold separately.
 Regarding deferred tax liabilities please refer to section D.3.1.2.